Zewo/Venice/README.md

 -------------

-*Channels* are the pipes that connect concurrent goroutines.
-You can send values into channels from one goroutine and receive those values into another goroutine.
+*Channels* are the pipes that connect concurrent coroutines.
+You can send values into channels from one coroutine and receive those values into another coroutine.

 Create a new channel with `Channel<Type>()`.
 Channels are typed by the values they convey.